-The innovative methods of producing Al-Sn composite PCMs have been designed according to three following basic concepts and observations arising from previously obtained results.
+The innovative methods of producing Al-Sn composite PCMs have been designed according to three following basic concepts and observations arising from previously obtained results [7,9,10].

-- First, since Al is harder than Sn, Sn particles are significantly deformed when mixed with Al; this results in the formation of Sn aggregates with elongated shapes, instead of the desired round particles. - Secondly, as already mentioned, ball milling leads to powder-size reduction and hardness increase, with an extent that depends on the process parameters [14] - Thirdly, simple mixing only blends the powders, without affecting powder size or mechanical properties.
+- First, since Al is harder than Sn, Sn particles are significantly deformed when mixed with Al; this results in the formation of Sn aggregates with elongated shapes, instead of the desired round particles. - Secondly, as already mentioned, ball milling leads to powder-size reduction and hardness increase, with an extent that depends on the process parameters [16] - Thirdly, simple mixing only blends the powders, without affecting powder size or mechanical properties.

 Scheme in Figure 1 summarizes the steps of new powder preparation methods, that will be hereafter referred as Method 1, 2 and 3.
-In all cases, the first step is ball milling (BM) of Sn powders, with the aim of reducing Sn powder size and increasing particle hardness to reduce the gap with Al. Following this common stage, Method 1 (M1) consists of Simple Mixing (SM) of BM Sn powders: the expected microstructure should contain globular Sn particles.
+In all cases, the first step is ball milling of Sn powders, with the aim of reducing Sn powder size and increasing particle hardness to reduce the gap with Al. Following this common stage, Method 1 (M1) consists of simple mixing of ball-milled Sn powders: the expected microstructure should contain globular Sn particles.
 On the other hand, the second step of Method 2 (M2) and Method 3 (M3) involves ball milling of Sn with a part of Al powders, that was aimed at forming an Al or Al-Sn shell around a Sn particle core.
-Then, in M2, this BM Al-Sn blend is mixed with the rest of unprocessed Al powder; since these are softer than BM powders, their flow between BM powder during compression was expected, leading to very low porosity after compaction and avoiding interconnection between ball-milled particles.
-Finally, the most complex designed process was M3, in which also the mixture of the last fraction of Al powders was carried out through ball milling.
+Then, in Method 2, this ball-milled Al-Sn blend is mixed with the rest of unprocessed Al powder; since the latter should be softer than ballmilled blend, its flow between ball-milled particles during compression was expected, leading to very low porosity after compaction and avoiding interconnection between ball-milled particles.
+Finally, the most complex designed process was Method 3, in which also the mixture of the last fraction of Al powder was carried out through ball milling.
 The aim of this process was to form powder particles characterized by a very fine microstructure with graded microstructure with Sn-rich core, that could lead, after compression stage, to a fine dense structure with good isolation of Sn particles.
-M1 and M3 are supposed to result in completely different microstructures, while M2 should give an intermediate condition.
+Method 1 and Method 3 are supposed to result in completely different microstructures, while Method 2 should give an intermediate condition.